stuarteberg/graph-tool/doc/demos/inference/inference.rst

-Although quite general, the traditional model assumes that the edges are placed randomly inside each group, and as such the nodes that belong to the same group have very similar degrees.
+Although quite general, the traditional model assumes that the edges are placed randomly inside each group, and because of this the nodes that belong to the same group tend to have very similar degrees.
 As it turns out, this is often a poor model for many networks, which possess highly heterogeneous degree distributions.
-A better model for such networks is called the `degree-corrected` stochastic block model [karrer-stochastic-2011]_, and it is defined just like the traditional model, with the addition of the degree sequence :math:`\boldsymbol k = \{k_i\}` of the graph as an additional set of parameters (assuming again a microcanonical formulation [peixoto-nonparametric-2017]_).
+A better model for such networks is called the `degree-corrected` stochastic block model [karrer-stochastic-2011]_, and it is defined just like the traditional model, with the addition of the degree sequence :math:`\boldsymbol k =
+\{k_i\}` of the graph as an additional set of parameters (assuming again a microcanonical formulation [peixoto-nonparametric-2017]_).

 The nested stochastic block model
 +++++++++++++++++++++++++++++++++

-The regular SBM has a drawback when applied to very large networks.
-Namely, it cannot be used to find relatively small groups in very large networks: The maximum number of groups that can be found scales as :math:`B_{\text{max}}=O(\sqrt{N})`, where :math:`N` is the number of nodes in the network, if Bayesian inference is performed [peixoto-parsimonious-2013]_.
-In order to circumvent this, we need to replace the noninformative priors used by a hierarchy of priors and hyperpriors, which amounts to a `nested SBM`, where the groups themselves are clustered into groups, and the matrix :math:`e` of edge counts are generated from another SBM, and so on recursively [peixoto-hierarchical-2014]_.
+The regular SBM has a drawback when applied to large networks.
+Namely, it cannot be used to find relatively small groups, as the maximum number of groups that can be found scales as :math:`B_{\text{max}}=O(\sqrt{N})`, where :math:`N` is the number of nodes in the network, if Bayesian inference is performed [peixoto-parsimonious-2013]_.
+In order to circumvent this, we need to replace the noninformative priors used by a hierarchy of priors and hyperpriors, which amounts to a `nested SBM`, where the groups themselves are clustered into groups, and the matrix :math:`e` of edge counts are generated from another SBM, and so on recursively [peixoto-hierarchical-2014]_, as illustrated below.

 .. figure:: nested-diagram.*
    :width: 400px